aaheen/billnom/README.md

 > Legislation summarization tool for the Minnesota State Legislature

 ## Structure
-NLP model is [Nano-GPT](https://github.com/karpathy/nanoGPT), fine-tuned on legislative language from documents obtained from the [MN Revisor's Office](https://www.revisor.mn.gov/).
+NLP model is using [Huggingface](https://huggingface.co/), fine-tuned on legislative language from documents obtained from the [MN Revisor's Office](https://www.revisor.mn.gov/).
 Front-end built using [Dash by Plotly](https://dash.plotly.com/).
 API is in Python.

 ## Authors
 - [Aaron Mead (ronofays)](https://github.com/ronofays) - NLP